hurbios/gym-logger/README.md

 The Gym Logger app is a web application for logging gym workouts.

 The application allows:
-  - creating new programs
+  - creating new programs - status: DONE
-  - creating workouts for the programs
+  - creating workouts for the programs - status: DONE
-  - adding exercises for the workouts
+  - adding exercises for the workouts - status: DONE
-  - loggin the results of the exercises for each workout set
+  - loggin the results of the exercises for each workout set - status: DONE

 There can be multiple users and each of the users have their own workouts, programs etc. The users must to login to see their data, manage their programs and results.
-The results can be edited and new ones can be added.
+The results can be deleted and new ones can be added.

 The program allows only adding exercise results of the results that are in the selected program.
 The application allows only creating full body workouts in the first version so a program can have only one type of workout.